iotaledger/explorer/client/DEPLOYMENT.md

 ## Running with Docker

-A Dockerfile is also provided to run the application as a Docker container.
-First of all you should [configure](#Configuration) the application, to point to the corresponding API endpoint.
+A [Dockerfile](./Dockerfile) is also provided to run the web application as a Docker container.
+First of all you need to [configure](#Configuration) the application, to point to the corresponding API endpoint.
 The API endpoint might be based on Docker as well, as explained [here](../api/DEPLOYMENT.md).

 Build the Docker image: